 So, to get things started, here are 11 (of many) favorite places in Portland to enjoy live music.
 Since we can’t name all of the great live music venues in Portland, we’ve decided to create a list of 11 unique options that are truly what make Portland’s music scene cool.

-11 Venues In Portland To Enjoy Live Music
+Music Venues In Portland For Live Music

 Located just across the Willamette River from Downtown Portland, Doug Fir quickly made an impact on the city’s music scene after opening in October of 2004.
 Doug Fir is not only a concert venue, but also a restaurant and lounge presented in 50’s modernism fashion.
 Doug Fir is located on the Jupiter Hotel property.